krisnova/kssh/README.md

 # kSSH

-kSSH is a simple utility for managing SSH hosts and tracking aliases in an SSH config file. kSSH helps managing a large number of SSH hosts by making the process easy.
-With kSSH the user never needs to remember SSH hostnames again!
+kSSH is a command line utility that makes keeping track of SSH aliases much more convenient.
+A user can manage SSH aliases easily from the kSSH executable.

+kSSH abstracts the user from editing an SSH config file whenever a change is needed.
+Alias all the things!

+ - Want to add a new alias? *kssh <alias>*
+ - Forget what you have registered?
+Want to see them all? *kssh list*
+ - Ready to delete an alias? *kssh delete <alias>*
+ - Want to wipe the slate clean and start over? *kssh purge*
+ - Does this alias even work anymore? *kssh test <alias>*

 #### Installing